LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Storm Weaver.md

 ## Level 5 - Paralytic Strike (3 Essence)
 The Genasi gains the ability to hone the energy in their strikes, empowering their next attack with a paralytic blast

-As a bonus action, the Genasi can add 2d8 lightning damage to their next attack, on a failed \[CON\] saving throw, the target becomes paralysed for 3 rounds
+As a bonus action, the Genasi can add 2d8 lightning damage to their next attack, on a failed \[CON\] saving throw, the target becomes paralysed until the end of their next turn